Skip to main content

 2. At least 30 credit hours of liberal arts courses in such fields as biology, music, languages, anthropology, economics, political science, history, literature, sociology, psychology, and philosophy.

-3. A grade of C or higher in a statistics course prior to entering the Advanced Generalist Concentration portion of the MSW program.
+3. A grade of C or higher in a statistics course prior to entering the specialization portion of the MSW program (Advanced Generalist or Clinical Social Work).

 4. Willingness to abide by the National Association of Social Worker’s Code of Ethics and the University of North Dakota Code of Student Life.